Pilot Training College

-The Pilot Training College of Ireland Ltd or simply, Pilot Training College (PTC) was a JAA Flight Training Organisation (JFTO) fully approved for commercial pilot training.
+The Pilot Training College of Ireland Ltd was a flight training organization that was fully approved to provide commercial pilot training to trainees.

-History

 In July 2012, RTÉ reported that Irish students who had paid up to €80,000 in fees to train in Florida had been stranded because the Florida Institute of Technology had terminated its agreement with PTC over alleged non-payment.
-That same month the IAA withdrew PTC's license, as a result PTC ceased all training, their website was taken offline with no official explanation or apology.
+That same month the IAA withdrew PTC's license.
+As a result, PTC ceased all training, and their website was taken offline with no official explanation or apology.
+In 2012, a trainee pilot named Conor J. Deeny assumed the position of spokesman and coordinator for the students who flew from Ireland to train in Florida.

-At that time, Conor J Deeny a trainee pilot, assumed the position of spokesman and coordinator for the students stranded in Florida.
-Since this incident, both himself and all other trainee pilots have left America and returned home.
+Since this incident, he and all other trainee pilots have left America and returned home.

 Training and facilities

 PTC had training facilities in Waterford Airport, Ireland, and multiple locations in Florida, United States.
 The training provided was in accordance with the European Joint Aviation Authorities (JAA) requirements for commercial pilots.

-The school offered a range of courses including:
+The school offered a range of courses, including: